Structure Assisted NMF Methods for Separation of Degenerate Mixture Data with Application to NMR Spectroscopy: Our Methods

-where $s_{\mathbf{i},k}$ dominate $o_{i,k} (i = 1,\dots,n-1)$, i.e., $s_{\mathbf{i},k} \gg o_{i,k} $.
-The identification of $A^i$ $(i = 1,\dots, n)$ is equivalent to finding a cluster formed by these $X^k$'s in $\mathbb{R}^n$.
+where $s_{{i},k}$ dominate $o_{i,k} (i = 1,\dots,n-1)$, i.e., $s_{{i},k} \gg o_{i,k} $.
+The identification of $A^i$ $(i = 1,\dots, n)$ is equivalent to finding a cluster formed by these $X^k$'s in $\mathbb{R}^m$.
 As illustrated in the geometry plot of $X$ in Fig. \ref{SourceCondition}, three clusters are formed.
 Many clustering techniques are available for locating these clusters, for example, k-means is one of the simplest unsupervised learning algorithms that solve the well known clustering problem.
-We shall use k-means analysis in this paper because it is computationally fast, and easy to implement.
-Consider an example of three DI source signals with OCDC mixing matrix condition, the three centers are shown in Fig. \ref{SourceCondition}.
+We shall use k-means for the data in this paper, returns the centers of the clusters.
+Those centers are the estimates of columns of $A$.
+Consider an example of three DI source signals with OCDC mixing matrix condition, the three centers shown in Fig. \ref{SourceCondition}.
 For real-world data, we show an example of NMR spectra of quinine, geraniol, and camphor mixture in Fig. \ref{real_data}.
 The clusters in the middle implies that OCDC condition hold well for this data.
 Apparently, NN method (and other convex cone methods) would fail to separate the source signals due to the degeneracy of the mixing matrix.
 It might be able to identify two columns of $A$ as the two edges, it by no means can locate $A$'s degenerate column.
 For the PCC degenerate case, clustering is also able to deliver a good estimation, even when the data is contaminated by noise.
 We show the results in Fig. \ref{real_data_PCC} where the three clusters are very close due to the PCC degeneracy.
 NN solution would deviate considerably from the true solution.
 For the data we tested, clustering techniques like k-means works well when the condition number of the mixing matrix is up to $10^8$.
 Though the solutions of mixing matrix by clustering methods are rather good estimation to the true solution, small deviations from the true ones will introduce large errors in the source recovery ($S = \mathrm{inverse}(A)\,X$).
 Next we propose two approaches to overcome this difficulty.
 Both approaches need to solve optimization problems.
 The first one intends to improve the source recovery by seeking a better mixing matrix, while the second approach reduces the spurious peaks by imposing sparsity constraint on the sources.

-\subsubsection{Better inverse of the mixing matrix}
+\subsection{Better Inverse of the Mixing Matrix}